status-im/thundercloud/README.md

 Augment `start.js` with flags, .e.g. `node start.js v=50 mykeys`:

 - `v` : Number of validators to generate.
 These validators will be generated with 32.1 ether each and will auto-deposit 32 ether to the deposit contract.
-Their private keys will be in `deploy/keys` @TODO, `account_keys_path` in Ganache seems bugged.
+Their private keys will be in `deploy/keys`.
+Defaults to 10 if omitted, but only triggers default is `mykeys` argument not provided.
 - `mykeys`: This is a boolean flag, so just include it to activate it.
 Passing this in will make the boostrapper read a `.mykeys.json` file in the root of the project, looking for private keys.
-The file should be a JSON object of address=>privkey pairs, `0x` included.
+The file should be a JSON object of (address => privkey) pairs, `0x` included.
 These keys will then also be included as validators: they will be given 32.1 ether and deposit it into the contract.
 See `.mykeys.example` for example.

 ### Hosting

-To host the generated blockchain online, upload the `deploy` folder somewhere and `cd` into it.
+The generator is deterministic.
+You always end up with the same addresses, accounts and balances if you use the same mnemonic and `.mykeys` list.
+Thus, to host it somewhere, simply clone this repo to the server and run it the same way you do locally.

-- Run Ganache from the existing database with `yarn run ganache`.
-This auto-reads from `./db` and opens up web3/RPC so others can connect to your Ganache and try being validators.
+- `node start.js` will run the blockchain and start the server in listen mode with RPC/Web3 allowed
-- Run the faucet with `yarn run faucet --port 8080`.
-The faucet will be hosted on port 8080.
+- `yarn run faucet --port 8080` will host the ether faucet at `localhost:8080`
-- @TODO Run the simple UI for validators to deposit Ether and check their balance with `yarn run validator-ui`.
+- `yarn run validator-ui --port 8081` will host the validator UI at `localhost:8081` // @TODO

 ### Other commands

-- To clean the DB and start over delete `deploy/db/*` or run `yarn run clean`.
+- To clean the DB and start over run `yarn run clean`.

 ## Contributing